inclement/Pyonic-interpreter/README.rst

-PyDE interpreter
+Pyonic interpreter
 ================

 An experimental Python interpreter interface for mobile devices, written in Python.

-The PyDE interpreter user interface is created in Python using `Kivy
+The Pyonic interpreter user interface is created in Python using `Kivy
 <https://github.com/kivy/python-for-android>`__.
 User input is passed
 to a second interpreter, run as a separate process via an Android service.
 The interpreter is packaged for Android using `python-for-android <https://github.com/kivy/python-for-android>`__.

-PyDE interpreter is built and tested with Python 2.
+Pyonic is built and tested with Python 2.
 Python 3 also works, but requires some fixes in Kivy's osc library.
 A Python 3 release will be a main target following the initial Python 2 release.